Chocorean/aoc23/README.md

 Surprised by the size of the input!
 Let's see what surprises it hides...

 Seems today was just an easy and fun day: and we won the race!
 I've learnt about kerning.

+## Day 7

+First day I'm late.
+I should stop doing AoC in the morning because it fucks the rest of my day if I fail.

+My main mistake for day 1 was implementing features that where not required (I always think I understand the problem but nope).
+Eventually, I also noticed my model was bad so I rewrote it (twice and still unhappy).
+For step 2 I was too lazy to do it well and I broke step 1.

+The good thing about day 7 is, I wrote a lot of tests because nothing was working properly.

+Time to move on day 8, and I'm scared...